SystemsApproach/book/congestion/tcpcc.rst

 ==========================

-This section describes the predominant example of end-to-end congestion control in use today, that implemented by TCP.
+This section describes the predominant example of end-to-end congestion control in use today, that's implemented by TCP.
 The essential strategy of TCP is to send packets into the network without a reservation and then to react to observable events that occur.
 TCP assumes only FIFO queuing in the network’s routers, but also works with fair queuing.